Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 So what are the most important baby teething symptoms?

-Baby Teething Symptoms
+Baby Teething Symptoms To Look For

 Did you know that some babies are actually born with a tooth or two?
 But that is very uncommon and only found in about 1 of 2000 newborn babies.

 Most babies sprout their first tooth between 4 and 7 months of age.
 But both earlier and later is normal.
-For some, the teething doesn't start until the baby is approaching his first birth day.
+For some, the teething doesn’t start until the baby is approaching his first birthday.

 Usually, a baby's first tooth to erupt is one of the central incisors, that is the lower central teeth.
 Often the two lower central teeth sprout first, then the upper central teeth.

-For example, our daughter first got her two lower central teeth, but after that came the two teeth next to the two front teeth is the upper jaw.
+That’s not always the case, though.
+For example, our daughter first got her two lower central teeth, but after that came the two teeth next to the two front teeth in the upper jaw.
+It looked very funny!
+She resembled a (very cute) little vampire!

 Inheritance and gender